 Pro Tip: Your dissertation methodology will run more smoothly if you have a detailed plan that anticipates problems in advance.
 Good dissertations are thorough and detail-oriented enough to allow another researcher to continue the study in the future.

 Once your proposal is finished, it needs approval from the sponsoring committee.
 If the proposal is well-done and thorough, you should be able to create a good and acceptable final report.
-When you receive the final confirmation, you and the sponsoring committee sign an agreement.
+You and the sponsoring committee sign an agreement when you receive the final confirmation.
 It's advised to make only minor changes after the agreement is signed.

 Data collection should take place only after the proposal has been finalized.